cloakware-ctf/rhme3-writeups/README.md

 ![bug](car_key_fob_hardware_backdoor/there_was_a_bug.png)

 In the end we were given the solve and gold (retroactively even) for all the efforts.
 I never went back to re-run the search against the challenge.
-We were still in the competion and had a shot, so we moved right-away into fault-injection.
+We were still in the competition and had a shot, so we moved right-away into fault-injection.
 So I don't actually know what the solution is.
 One thing is for sure; the correct algorithm, bit-order, password-prep, bit offset and password-pair combination is somewhere in the massive search code we put together.

-This was alot of ups and downs and frustrations.
-Despite all that, I still enjoyed the challenge and I think riscure handled the situation as best they could.
+There were a lot of ups, downs and frustrations.
+Despite all that, I still enjoyed the challenge and I think Riscure handled the situation as best they could.
 Special thanks to Alex Geana at Riscure for that.
 Maybe someday I will go back and re-run my search code on the patched binary... (probably not).